sa6mwa/prokope/README.md

 battalion C2 levels where I have come in contact with many aspects of how operational orders, planning, wargaming and retrospectives (After Action Reviews) are conducted by senior officers.

+Mission Command, or *mission-based tactics* - *uppdragstaktik* in Swedish - was conceptualized and implemented by the Prussian Army 200 years ago and later - after the reforms and further development by Helmuth von Moltke - called Auftragstaktik (Führen mit Auftrag).

 My bookshelf contains about a dozen books specifically about Auftragstaktik or related topics with titles as Adopting Mission